AS 91432 annotated exemplars

 Commentary

-For Excellence, the student needs to analyse a comprehensively aspects of a geographic topic at a global scale.
+For Excellence, the student needs to analyse, comprehensively, aspects of a geographic topic at a global scale.

 This involves:

-• fully explaining the factors and/or processes that contribute to the pattern
+• fully explaining the factors and/or processes that contribute to the global pattern

-• evaluating the social and economic significance of the topic for people showing insight.
+• evaluating, showing insight, the significance of the topic for

-This student has shown insight and clarity of argument through application of well selected case study evidence and integration of geographic concepts with regard to tourism.
+This student has shown insight and clarity of argument through application of well selected case study evidence and integration of geographic concepts regarding tourism.

-A full explanation of the factors/processes contributing to the pattern is provided, but not shown in this extract.
+A full explanation of the factors/processes contributing to the global pattern was provided, but is not shown in this extract.

 High Merit